sjywdxs/sjywdxs/_pages/about.md

 layout: about
 title: Home
 permalink: /
-subtitle: Ph.D.
-Candidate at University of Alberta
+subtitle: Ph.D. at University of Alberta

 profile:
   align: right